kleb/nasarb/funit/README.txt

 == TODO:

-* To avoid Fortran's 32-character limit, don't add test name during translation.
+* To avoid Fortran's 32-character limit, don't add test name during translation or allow another method for naming longer tests altogether.
 * Add assertions that capture stops, warning messages, and other exits.
 * For compilation, use internal rake task instead of an external makefile.
-* Allow users to specify dependency search paths (currently hardwired).
 * To increase portability, create stand-alone executables with Erik Veenstra's RubyScript2Exe[http://www.erikveen.dds.nl/rubyscript2exe/].
 * Make FUnit self-tests fail gracefully if Fortran compiler is not found.